The Christie Centre and Olivier Hall

-The final part of the Quad Development – the Olivier Hall – was completed in the autumn which means our inspiring new facilities are now fully open at the heart of the School.
-At the end of last year we were delighted to announce the names that have been chosen for the buildings.
+Our new landmark buildings on the Quad – The Christie Centre and The Olivier Hall – are now being used and enjoyed daily by pupils and staff at the School.
 These modern and bright learning spaces are specifically designed for the way young people learn today and are already bringing fresh vitality to an already dynamic intellectual culture.

-Please watch this short film to see the new spaces we’ve created, and to find out their official names.
-Scroll to the bottom of the page for more information about the honoured individuals.
+Please watch this short film to see the new spaces we’ve created.
+Scroll to the bottom of the page for more information about the honoured individuals whom the spaces are named after.

 The Olivier Hall

-Once we can make use of it, The Olivier Hall will enable the whole School Community to come together for performances, concerts and countless other occasions.
+Once restrictions are lifted, The Olivier Hall will enable the whole School Community to come together for performances, concerts and countless other occasions.
 It is a stunning new venue which places a strong sense of community right at the heart of the Quad and School.

 The Christie Centre